aishuannu/codingbat/README.md

-This contains solutions for codingbat simple python problems.
+This contains solutions for simple python problems posted in the website codingbat.com .